danielgarciabsb/fss/README.md

 Free Simple Server - DEV
 ========================

-Free Simple Server is a C server under development!
+Free Simple Server is a C linux server under development!

 __You can see all the Development Files under branch 'dev'__